-The following graph compares the cumulative total stockholder return on our common stock during the period from July 28, 2011 (the first day our stock began trading on the NASDAQ Stock Market) through December 25, 2015 with the cumulative total return on the NASDAQ Composite and the S&P Smallcap Food Distributor Index.
-The comparison assumes that \$100 was invested on July 28, 2011 in our common stock and in each of the foregoing indices and assumes reinvestment of dividends, if any.
+The following graph compares the cumulative total stockholder return on our common stock during the period from December 30, 2011 through December 30, 2016 with the cumulative total return on the NASDAQ Composite and the S&P Smallcap Food Distributor Index.
+The comparison assumes that \$100 was invested on December 30, 2011 in our common stock and in each of the foregoing indices and assumes reinvestment of dividends, if any.